CarlosEsteban19/holbertonschool-printf/README.md

     functions.c

-2. use on wanted files or compile using gcc -o print_f to write on terminal
+2. Use fuction on needed programs or compile using gcc -o print_f to write on terminal

 ## Test
 #include "main.h"